kachick/irb-power_assert/README.md

 ## Usage

-Require Ruby 2.7 or later

-This command will install the latest version into your environment
+Require Ruby 3.1 or higher # Tested only in ruby-head and the last 2 stable versions

 ```console
 $ gem install irb-power_assert